Loop3D/LoopStructural/docs/source/index.rst

 ===============
 .. image:: images/image823.png

-Loop structural is an open source 3D modelling library providing access to numerous interpolation algorithms with a high level and easy to use API for creating geological models.
+Loop structural is an open source 3D modelling library providing access to multiple interpolation schemes  with a high level and easy to use API for creating geological models.
 The library has been written for the Loop platform by Lachlan Grose at Monash University.